 Understanding Indonesia… This is a country of geographical extremes, and undoubtedly one of the world’s most complex nations.
 Comprised of over 17,000 islands – nobody seems to know the actual number!
-The archipelago stretches almost 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west, to the remote highlands of West Papua in the east.
+The archipelago stretches almost 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west.
+To the remote highlands of West Papua in the east.

 Of those many islands three – New Guinea, Borneo and Sumatra – are among the world’s largest.
 But only about 6,000 of those islands actually have names and less than 1,000 are inhabited.